koknat/dif/README.md

 # Purpose

-This script runs the Linux gvimdiff, kompare, or meld tool on 2 files after preprocessing each of them with a wide variety of options
+'dif' runs the Linux gvimdiff, kompare, or meld tool on 2 files after preprocessing each of them with a wide variety of options

 # Sample Problems and Solutions